ibm-satellite/academy-labs/aws/aws-access-roks-inet.md

     * Default region name: your region `us-east-1`
     * Default output format: `json`

-3. Now we need to identify the public ips of our hosts running on ec2 instances
+3. Now we need to identify the public IP of our hosts running on ec2 instances in searching with the private IP in the output of the AWS CLI.

 4. To list all the ec2 instances in the aws account use